Deir Yassin massacre: Irgun considers retreat

 By 7:00 a.m., as many as four attackers had been killed.
-Benzion Cohen, the top Irgun commander, was wounded in the leg.
-After being shot, he gave an order: 'there’s no woman, no man.
-[We’re] blowing up as many houses as possible, and killing anyone who shoots.
-Approach the building, lay the explosives, activate them, fall back, blow up the building with all its inhabitants after they’ve opened fire.
-Immediately after the explosion, we go, because they’re in shock, and the first thing is to [shoot] bursts right and left.'
+Ben-Zion Cohen, the top Irgun commander, was wounded in the leg.
+After being shot, he gave an order: 'there's no woman, no man.
+[We're] blowing up as many houses as possible, and killing anyone who shoots.
+Approach the building, lay the explosives, activate them, fall back, blow up the building with all its inhabitants after they've opened fire.
+Immediately after the explosion, we go, because they're in shock, and the first thing is to [shoot] bursts right and left.'
 He was replaced by Lapidot.
 Irgun commander Yehuda Segal was shot in the stomach and later died.
 Irgun commanders relayed a message to the Lehi camp that they were considering retreating.
 Lehi commanders relayed back that they had already entered the village and expected victory soon.

-Frustration over the lack of progress and Arab resistance was taken out on the prisoners which they began executing.
+Frustration over the lack of progress and Arab resistance was taken out on the prisoners whom they began executing.
 Cohen reported that "we eliminated every Arab we came across up to that point."
 Yehuda Feder of Lehi a few days after the attack wrote that about machine gunning three Arab prisoners: "In the village I killed an armed Arab man and two Arab girls of 16 or 17 who were helping the Arab who was shooting.
 I stood them against a wall and blasted them with two rounds from the Tommy gun."
-Gorodenchik claimed that 80 prisoners were killed:
+Irgun officer Yehoshua Gorodenchik claimed that 80 prisoners were killed: